Incentives (✔ Local, ✔ State, ✔ Federal)

 Sumter Workforce Training and Development

 Sumter County maintains a labor force of almost 17,000 (Inflow and County residents) in the community, and over 300,000 within commuting distance.
-With industrial manufacturing leading the workforce, a wide array of sectors can be found in Sumter County.
+With industrial manufacturing leading the workforce, Sumter County has a wide array of sectors.
 From mining to moldings and millworks, plastic and metal fabrication to contact centers and more, a wide array of sectors are represented in the community.
-Agriculture continues to thrive and serve as the leading local economic impactor, with dairy, cotton, peanuts and fruits and vegetables leading the way.
-Average wage rates create an opportunity for citizens to enjoy a comfortable lifestyle and for business and industry to find the workforce to meet demands.
+Agriculture continues to thrive and serve as the leading local economic impactor, with dairy, cotton, peanuts, and fruits and vegetables leading the way.
+Average wage rates create opportunities for citizens to enjoy a comfortable lifestyle and for business and industry to find the workforce needed to meet demand.
 Find more information.

 Sumter County HUBZone Program - Priority for Your Company When Selling to the Federal Government

 'In the Zone' means Sumter businesses can gain preferential access to federal contract awards and are able to receive a 10% price evaluation preference.
 Get your business certified as a HUBZone vendor, an SBA program for small companies operating within certain areas of the country.
 Sumter County is a certified HUBZone.
 This means your company can receive a 10% price preference in full and open procurements.
-The federal government has a goal to award at to be least 3% of all federal contracting dollars to HUBZone certified small businesses.
-Follow six easy steps through the below link.
+The federal government aims to award at least 3% of all federal contracting dollars to HUBZone-certified small businesses.
+Follow the six easy steps through the link below.

 VIEW HERE